The Lavin Agency Speakers Bureau

 Sarah’s talks urgently address the world we are living in right now, gathering various threads—art history, technical innovation, race, photography, the story of America, and her own deeply personal narrative—to elucidate the power of art to ignite transformative social change.
 This combination of urgency, hope, and clear, compelling analysis keeps her lecture halls packed; it’s the reason her award-winning “Vision and Justice” issue of Aperture Magazine (now in its fourth printing) and bestselling book The Unseen Truth have garnered unprecedented press coverage and changed the national conversation on race.
 Clint Smith, #1 New York Times bestselling author of How the Word Is Passed, says that “it is almost as if Sarah Lewis has given us a new pair of glasses that allow us to see history in ways that were previously unclear.
 Lewis has provided us with an indispensable resource to better see ourselves.”

 Sarah has spoken to top-tier organizations from Prada to ABC to United Way.
+She has also spoken at the UN General Assembly for the 60th anniversary of the International Convention on the Elimination of All Forms of Racial Discrimination.
 Her mainstage TED talk received over 2.8 million views and she was a closing speaker at SXSW.
 She was prominently featured in HBO’s Black Art: In the Absence of Light, a “rich and absorbing” documentary exploring two centuries of art by African-Americans, and the path they forged for contemporary Black artists.
 Sarah’s scholarship has also been profiled by The New York Times, The Wall Street Journal, and The Boston Globe, to name a few.
 She was on Oprah’s “Power List,” served on President Obama’s Arts Policy Committee, and was the inaugural recipient of the Freedom Scholar Award, presented by The Association for the Study of African American Life and History.
 The award honors Lewis for her body of work and its “direct positive impact on the life of African-Americans.”

 Kennedy CenterYou were the perfect balance—great stories, so joyful, lots of insights that helped our audience.
 I hope you could sense that everyone is leaving thinking about things differently, and are, most importantly, happy.